- Turning The Car For Shipping

 Rules and Regulations.

-At A1 Auto Transport service, we are one of the few companies that have extensive experience in moving POVs within US and overseas using the facilities at US Military POV Shipping Ports.
-It is essential to know that you would be eligible for POV transportation if you adhere by those regulations:
+At A1 Auto Transport service, we are one of the few companies with extensive experience in moving POVs within the US and overseas using US Military POV Shipping Ports facilities.
+It is essential to know that you would be eligible for POV transportation if you adhere to the regulations:

 - You are a member of the aforementioned forces.

-- You are a retiree who is, however, authorized to ship POV.
+- You are a retiree who is, however, authorized to dispatch POV.

-You are entitled to ship only one single vehicle for your own personal use at the expenses of the government.
-If you want to ship an additional one, you need to check in with the transportation office because you might need to pay certain duties.
+You are entitled to deliver only one conveyance at the government's expense for your own personal use.
+If you want to deliver an additional one, you must check in with the transportation office because you might have to pay certain duties.

 Limitations in terms of vehicles.

-You are only entitled to export self-propelled and also wheeled motor vehicles.
-This means that you can go for vans, pickups, automobiles, station wagons as well as motorcycles, scooters, and jeeps.
-Other vehicles may also qualify but this might require you to get a certification which states that the car is designated for personal use only.
-POVs for low riders with modifications need to have not less than 6 inches of clearance in order to prevent any kind of damage during the loading and offloading.
+You are only entitled to export self-propelled and wheeled motor vehicles.
+This means you can go for vans, pickups, automobiles, station wagons, motorcycles, scooters, and jeeps.
+Other automobiles may also qualify, but this might require you to get a certification that states the sedan is designated for personal use only.
+POVs for low riders with modifications must have no less than 6 inches of clearance to prevent any damage during loading and offloading.